ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 - sb_loader: Used to send OSLoader to the RAM of your calculator if you haven't installed it before.
   - Windows: Download binary file from [here](../../raw/main/tools/sbtools_win/sb_loader.exe).
   - Linux: Download zip file from [here](../../archive/refs/heads/main.zip) and extract it.
 Then run the following commands:
+    - Install `crypto++` library.
+Following the "Install dependencies" section [here](#Prerequisites)
     - `cd tools/sbtools/`
     - `make`
     - Then you will get the executable file `sb_loader`
 - EDB (ExistOS Debug Brige): Used to flash firmwares.
   - Windows: Download binary file from [here](../../raw/main/tools/edb.exe).
-  - Linux: Download zip file from [here](https://github.com/ExistOS-Team/edb-unix/archive/refs/heads/main.zip) and extract it.
+  - Linux: Download zip file from [here](https://github.com/ExistOS-Team/edb-unix/archive/refs/heads/master.zip) and extract it.
 Then run the following commands:
     - `mkdir build`
     - `cmake -B build`
     - `cmake --build build`